strace - trace system calls and signals

 - --summary-wall-clock

-call.
-The default is to summarise the system time.
+beginning to its end.
+The default is to summarize the system time.

 - --inject=syscall_set[:error=errno|:retval=value][:signal=sig][:syscall=syscall][:delay_enter=delay][:delay_exit=delay][:poke_enter=@argN=DATAN,@argM=DATAM...][:poke_exit=@argN=DATAN,@argM=DATAM...][:when=expr]